DFE-Digital/register-trainee-teachers/docs/fauapi.md

 A `FAUAPI_PP_AUTOMATION_TOKEN` [secret](https://github.com/DFE-Digital/register-trainee-teachers/settings/secrets/actions) is needed in GitHub Actions — this is a bearer token from the fauapi pre-prod management portal.

 Production workspace setup hasn't been done yet.
-When the platform bugs are fixed, create the workspace + API at [apimanagement.education.gov.uk](https://apimanagement.education.gov.uk), generate a `FAUAPI_AUTOMATION_TOKEN` secret, and update the workflow to target the production URL.
+Once base64 schema upload is verified in pre-prod, create the workspace + API at [apimanagement.education.gov.uk](https://apimanagement.education.gov.uk), generate a `FAUAPI_AUTOMATION_TOKEN` secret, and update the workflow to target the production URL.

 ## Links